 When the accommodation at the end of a stage is in a rural setting, we’ve arranged for dinner to be provided so you don’t need to venture out again.
 When you spend the night in attractive towns, the choice of where to eat is yours.

-Our Roadbook contains all the tips and information you need to easily follow the Portuguese Camino de Santiago and to understand and appreciate what you see en route.
+Our Roadbook contains all the tips and information you need to easily follow the Camino Portugués and to understand and appreciate what you see en route.
 We’ll make suggestions for when and where you could stop for lunch as well as things that might be worth a slight detour.

 We’ll pick you up from Porto airport and take you to your 4-star hotel for a good night’s rest and a decent breakfast to get you off to a good start.